GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - Has solid experience with concepts such as data immutability, pure functions, reactivity.
 - **Has solid experience in software architecture**.
 Is able to implement common patterns in a disorganized repository.
 - Has solid experience in application design and is capable of choosing a good design according to the complexity or challenge (e.g. monoliths, micro-services, serveless, etc).
-- **Is fluent in debugging code** and can debug just about any problem that may arise, deeply understanding what is happening and what the problem is.
+- **Is fluent in debugging code** and can debug just about any problem that may arise, deeply understanding what is happening and what the problem is, be it an overflow, memory bound, cpu bound or IO bound problem.
+Understands how distributed computing works, how networks affect running software and how to identify and fix bottlenecks.
 - **Is fluent at debugging external code** (such as a dependency), and can easily fix it via a pull request or using an isolated version if needed.
 - Is capable of solving any problem that doesn't need R&D (Research & Development) efficiently.
 - Is capable of working in problems that need R&D conducting the research in an effective way, prioritizing the use of their own time in the best way.